w3c/WebID/CONTRIBUTING.md

 overview of the issues, PRs and discussions to be reviewed during the following week.
 These overviews must be shared via the CG's mailing list.

-Though lazy consensus considers lack of dissent as implicit assent, the chair must weigh the amount of feedback against the number of _active participants_.
-At any given point in time, active partipants are defined as members who actively participated in the group's operations within the three months prior.
-The chair must not consider merging a PR unless it has received feedback from at least one third of the group's active participants.

 The chair must always document the decisions and disagreements leading to the merging or rejection of a PR.
 The chair must do so through _chair's notes_ documents living within this repository.